RobertAhlin/emx/README.md

 ## <a id="testing"></a>Testing

 Through the developing of the EMX Events I had various challanges.
-I followed the "I think, therefore I blog" walkthrough to set it up and use that blog as a base and the changed to my needs.
+I followed the "I think, therefore I blog" walkthrough to set it up and use that blog as a base and then changed to my needs.
 At one part everything just fell apart.
 The Admin user interface stopped working.
 When logged in as an admin it showed nothing.
 Trying to fix it, it kind of went downhill from there.
-So I started over from start in a new repo and a new workspace and copied code piece by piece untill I was on track again.
+So I started over from scratch in a new repo and a new workspace and copied code piece by piece untill I was on track again.
+This will explain why the user stories in the project board are linked to two different repos.

+I decided from the beginning that I should make sure to test everything I do.
+So from the first runnable skeleton of the project.
+I made sure it was working on Heroku by doing an early deploy.
+Through the whole process of developing the EMX Events app I hade it running with `python3 manage.py runserver` and checked that all was working about when I did each commit.

 - Allauth : `../.pip-modules/lib/` doesn't work in Codeanywhere.
 It gives: `ls: cannot access '../.pip-modules/lib/': No such file or directory` the solution was found in Slack and I used this command instead: `cp -r /home/codeany/.local/lib/python3.9/site-packages/allauth/templates/* ./templates/.`